A Kind of Christmas Card

-"A Kind of Christmas Card" is the debut solo single by Norwegian singer Morten Harket, released in August 1995 from his second album Wild Seed (1995).
+"A Kind of Christmas Card" is the debut solo single by Norwegian singer Morten Harket from a-ha, released in August 1995 by Warner Bros. as the first single from his second album, Wild Seed (1995).
 The song was written by Håvard Rem and Harket, and produced by Christopher Neil.
 "A Kind of Christmas Card" reached No. 1 in Norway, No. 9 in Iceland, and No. 53 in the United Kingdom.
 Harket received the Spellemannprisen "Song of the Year" award for "A Kind of Christmas Card".

 A music video was filmed in Los Angeles to promote the single.
-It was directed by Mark Neal and features Harket's wife, Camilla.
+It was directed by Mark Neal and features Harket's then-wife, Camilla Malmquist Harket.
 In Germany, the song was re-titled to "Burning Out Again (A Kind of Christmas Card)".

 Background

 The lyrics of "A Kind of Christmas Card" were written by the Norwegian poet Håvard Rem.
 During a visit to Los Angeles with Harket, they met a friend of Harket's, who told them the true story of a Norwegian girl who had moved to Los Angeles to become a film star, but became involved in pornography and drugs.
 Speaking to Robert Sandall of VH1, Harket said, "She told Håvard quite a typical story about a young Norwegian girl who came to Los Angeles to become a film star – that was her dream.
 And very quickly [she] started doing X-rated movies, porno films, and got deeply involved in drugs.
 When my friend realised what was happening to her, she contacted the Norwegian consulate and got her put on a plane back to Norway – hopefully in time.
 This prompted Håvard to write the lyrics."